A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Introduction

-Early work focused on bulk Hi-C data, which aggregate signals across many cells into a single contact matrix whose entries represent interaction frequencies at the population level.
-More recently, single-cell Hi-C technologies enable measurements at the level of individual cells, yielding a collection of contact matrices that capture cell-to-cell variability in chromatin organization \citep{Nagano2017, Stevens2017, Ramani2017}.
-These data naturally form a three-way tensor (genomic loci $\times$ genomic loci $\times$ cell).
-While enabling characterization of cell-to-cell heterogeneity in chromatin organization, single-cell measurements also introduce substantial statistical challenges.
+In the literature, substantial work has focused on bulk Hi-C data, which aggregate signals across many cells into a single contact matrix whose entries represent total interaction frequencies.
+More recently, single-cell Hi-C technologies have enabled measurements at the level of individual cells, yielding a collection of contact matrices that capture cell-to-cell variability in chromatin organization \citep{Nagano2017sc, Stevens2017sc, Ramani2017sc}.
+These data naturally form a third-order tensor indexed by genomic locus pairs and cells, which we refer to as a Hi-C tensor.
+Modeling the data as a tensor enables information to be shared across genomic loci and cells while preserving cell-to-cell heterogeneity.
+A Hi-C tensor naturally resembles a multi-layer network but differs in one important aspect: Genomic loci are naturally ordered along chromosomes, so neighboring loci tend to exhibit similar interaction patterns due to the continuous nature of chromatin.
+By contrast, the ordering of nodes in conventional multi-layer networks is typically arbitrary and carries no intrinsic information.
+An appropriate statistical model should therefore account for both heterogeneous cell populations and the ordered structure of genomic loci.

-\begin{enumerate} \item \textbf{Extreme sparsity:} Single-cell contact matrices are highly sparse due to both biological absence of contacts and technical limitations such as low sequencing depth and incomplete capture efficiency.
-Disentangling \textit{structural zeros} (true absence of contact) from \textit{technical zeros} (dropout events) is essential for downstream tasks such as 3D reconstruction.
-Failure to distinguish these sources can bias inference, while treating all zeros as missing discards informative structural signal.